HawkieOne/CityPop/README.md

 ### Built With

 * [React Native](https://reactnative.dev/)
-* [Expo](https://docs.expo.dev/) - Used for building and testing the application for both moile an web
+* [Expo](https://docs.expo.dev/) - Used for building and testing the application for both mobile an web
 * [Axios](https://axios-http.com/) - Used for fetching data from APIs through HTTP
 * [Country List](https://www.npmjs.com/package/country-list) - Used for converting countries to their country codes
 * [React Navigation](https://reactnavigation.org/) - Used for navigating between pages in React Native